saturnine1/mume/README.md

 # mume
-some scripts for mume mostly in jscript for jmc
+some jscripts for mume (http://mume.org)

+read the file on how to use it the jscript part goes into commonlib.scr